 When identifying hazards you should have identified all of the sources of fuel in your workplace that could contribute to fire and explosion risks.
-Fuels that present the highest risk are those hazardous chemicals that are flammable (for example, flammable solids, liquids or gases, including their vapours and fumes), other fire risk substances in other hazard classes (for example, pyrophoric liquids and solids that ignite spontaneously in contact with air, substances that react with water to emit flammable gasses) and other materials that are not hazardous chemicals, like wood, paper and leaves, and other combustible materials that contribute to the fire load.
+Fuels that present the highest risk are:

+- those hazardous chemicals that are flammable (for example, flammable solids, liquids or gases, including their vapours and fumes) - other fire-risk substances in other hazard classes (for example, pyrophoric solids, liquids and gases that ignite spontaneously in contact with air, substances that react with water to emit flammable gases), and other materials that are not hazardous chemicals, like wood, paper and leaves, and other combustible materials that contribute to the fire load.

 You should also identify sources of oxygen, such as oxygen gas and compressed air in cylinders, chemical oxidisers and peroxides.
 Oxygen is always present in the air.
-A list of common fuel and oxygen sources are listed in Appendix H.
+Common fuel and oxygen sources are listed in Appendix H.